HOW TO OBJECT

 Other parties will also have the opportunity to address the committee (including the applicant or their agent), but you will have no right of reply, nor will you be able to ask questions.
 No interruptions are allowed during the Councillors’ discussion of the item in question.
 You cannot correct or query anything that anyone else says, no matter how mistaken or untruthful you may think it is.
 After you have made your own brief statement, you must just sit and listen, and hope that the Councillors come to the ‘right’ decision.

 Getting an application ‘called in’

-If a planning application is extremely controversial and raises issues which are of concern not only within the District itself but over a wider area (i.e. adjoining Districts, or the whole County or Region), then there is a possibility that the Secretary of State may be persuaded to call-in the application for his own determination under s.77 of the Town & Country Planning Act 1990.
+If a planning application is extremely controversial and raises issues which are of concern not only within the District itself but over a wider area (i.e. adjoining Districts, or the whole County or Region), then there is a possibility that the Secretary of State may be persuaded to call-in the application for his own determination under section 77 of the Town & Country Planning Act 1990.
 It is only very large developments, likely to have an impact over a wider area (not just the locality in which they are situated), which are liable to be called in.
 The Secretary of State has a wide discretion as to whether or not a planning application should be called in, but such call-ins are now very rare.
 Mere strength of opposition is not enough to secure a call-in; it must be clearly shown that the potential impact of the development is likely to be felt over a very wide area, extending beyond the locality in which the site is situated.
-In other words the proposed development must be of ‘strategic’ importance.
+In other words, the proposed development must be of ‘strategic’ importance.
 (This is one case in which an MP’s influence might possibly persuade the Secretary of State to call in the application, but you cannot count on this.)